eumetnet-e-ai/asvtools/README.md

 Evtually see the CUDAExecutionProvider relevant sections in the 'run_pangu_X.py' files and read the [onnxruntime docs](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).

+You may use the provided requirements files (requirements_cpu.txt / requirements_gpu.txt) for installation ( pip install -r requirements_cpu.txt OR requirements_gpu.txt ) but check for your own as well.

 Another thing which might help IN CASE OF TROUBLE, is to update the PATH and LD_LIBRARY_PATH variables with your cuda installation.
 Your CUDA installation might be found at '/usr/local/cuda'